tuechki/Movienator/README.md

 # Movienator #

-Project for retrieve information for movies from OMDb.
+Project for retrieving information for movies from OMDb database and local dataset.

 Here is the [specification](https://gitlab.ontotext.com/SAS/k9/blob/master/architecture.md#functionalities_overview).